-All Lincoln students receive daily instruction in our school-wide social emotional learning (SEL) curriculum, Kindness in the Classroom, from Random Acts of Kindness.
+All Lincoln students receive daily instruction in our school-wide social emotional learning (SEL) curriculum, Caring School Community, from Collaborative Classroom.
 Our School Values align with the SEL curriculum, which provides age-appropriate lessons for students on respect, caring, inclusiveness, integrity, responsibility, and courage.

 SEL is interwoven throughout our school – within the classrooms, in the support our administrators and specialists provide, and in the way we engage our community.
 Research shows that utilizing a SEL approach in schools improves student achievement and prosocial behaviors and reduces depression and stress.
 This approach is particularly effective in partnership with families.

-At Lincoln, students have access to a Restorative Justice Coordinator, School Psychologist and School Psych Intern, all of whom are instrumental in supporting our educators and their students in social emotional growth within and beyond the classroom.
+At Lincoln, students have access to a Restorative Justice Coordinator who is instrumental in supporting our educators and their students in social emotional growth within and beyond the classroom.

 Multi-Tiered Systems of Support (MTSS), previously known as RtI or SIT, is a problem-solving process that helps students by providing them with tiered levels of supports or intervention.
 It helps educators by identifying students who need additional academic and/or behavioral support and interventions as well as students who may need to be formally evaluated for specialized or special education services.

 Students who are in MTSS may receive support from one of our dedicated reading or math interventionists.
 As part of the MTSS team, the interventionists specialize in providing targeted support for students who are not yet meeting grade-level expectations utilizing the Bridges math intervention curriculum and the Orton-Gillingham approach to reading.

 You can read more information about MTSS in our Parent’s Guide to MTSS.